jerryhgladinet/docs/admin/source/chapter03.rst

 **Tenant Logo (3)**

-This is the logo represent each tenant.
+This is where the logo that represents each tenant should be uploaded.

 **Drive Icon (4)**